 Your torrent file contains all the information about the content (files, name, structure, length, etc ) and the URL of the torrent tracker.

 You load the torrent into the client which establishes communication with the tracker listed in the torrent file.

 The tracker saves your computer’s public info and sends you a list of users that are sharing the same file.

 When a connection is established with other peers, all necessary files can be either retrieved (from Seeds) or redistributed to other users who are also downloading.

 BitTorrent is so amazing because it allows you to stop any download and continue anytime.
-If your computer is down or connection was broken, the download progress will not be lost.
-Once the client is up and running, the trackers will do its job again and reconnect to the necessary peers.
+If your computer is down or the connection was broken, the download progress will not be lost.
+Once the client is up and running, the trackers will do their job again and reconnect to the necessary peers.

 Is torrent downloading legal?